LLNL/merlin/docs/source/merlin_monitoring.rst

 When dumping to a file that DOES NOT yet exist, Merlin will create that file for you and populate it with the requested status info.

 When dumping to a file that DOES exist, Merlin will append the requested status information to that file.
 You can differentiate between separate dump calls by looking at the timestamps of the dumps.
-For CSV files this timestamp exists in the "Time of Status" column (see :ref:`Status CSV Dump Format` below) and for JSON files this timestamp will be the top level key to the status entry (see :ref:`Status JSON Dump Format` below).
+For CSV files this timestamp exists in the "time_of_status" column (see :ref:`Status CSV Dump Format` below) and for JSON files this timestamp will be the top level key to the status entry (see :ref:`Status JSON Dump Format` below).